 - Find out about known roadblocks.
 This is a proactive way to address issues and keep teams aligned along the way.

 2) Talk About How You Prefer to Communicate

 Everyone knows you need to communicate—duh.
 But what we often forget is that we all communicate differently.
 Maybe you get annoyed with someone’s over-questioning.
 Maybe you get frustrated with a lack of info.
 Maybe you’re an email-only person working with a caller.
 These little details can cause minute frustrations that can affect overall communication.

 Address these issues up top so that everyone knows the expectations on both sides and no one is caught off guard.
-For example, some agencies kickoff by letting clients know they won’t communicate outside of standard business hours.
-To get an even better understanding of your creative partners, find out how to work with the 4 different types of creative thinkers.
-(Seriously, it might completely change the way you interact with people.)
+For example, some agencies kick off by letting clients know they won’t communicate outside of standard business hours.

 3) Dive into Each Other’s Brands

-In some ways you know each other’s brands because you’ve read briefs or a company mission statement.
+In some ways you know each other’s brands because you’ve read creative briefs or mission statements.
 But a brand is the composite of many things.
 It’s the people behind the brand, the work they do, the way they speak, the values they hold.
 To get a sense of this, invest some time in getting to know the brand up close and personal.
-That means following the brand (or agency) on social, subscribing to the newsletter, digging into the website.
-This gives you a sense of who you’re really working with and how you can work better together.

 No one likes being treated like a gun for hire.
 That’s why approaching creative work as a transactional relationship, with little acknowledgement of each other’s talents and contributions, does nothing but weaken your relationship.